terra-campaigns/unsettled/directory/Kryptwood/Rook.md

 role: Bonekeeper
 status:

-old_hooks: You found a Tiny Crystal Prism (petty) buried in the dirt.
+hooks: You found a Tiny Crystal Prism (petty) buried in the dirt.
 Holding up to the light shows visions of an unknown location deep within the Wood.
 Sometimes you feel a presence looking back at you.
 You don't recognise the location or know how to get there.
 But in your vision, you see an unbelievably tall wall, and the sun setting on its far right.
 You are surrounded by woods that almost glitter with the last sun rays.

 images:
 - ../../imgs/gallery/Pasted%20image%2020250729142412.png